Wang-Jia-yu-cloud/data-analytics-portfolio/waze-user-analysis/README.md

 ### Issue / Problem

 This analysis uses Waze user data to investigate two questions:
-(1) whether device type influences user engagement, and (2) whether statistical or machine learning models can predict user churn.
+(1) whether device type influences user engagement ？ (2) whether statistical or machine learning models can predict user churn so that the business team can take early action to reduce churn.
 Churn is defined as users who have either uninstalled the app or stopped using it.

 ### Response